George Bowerman

 George Oliver Bowerman (born 6 November 1991) is an English professional footballer who plays as a forward for Cradley Town.

-He began his career with Walsall, and spent brief periods with non-League clubs Redditch United and Woking before joining Accrington Stanley in October 2013.
+He began his career with Walsall, and had spent brief periods with non-League clubs Redditch United and Woking before joining Accrington Stanley in October 2013.

 Career

 Walsall

 Bowerman was born in Sedgley, West Midlands, and came through the Walsall youth academy to sign professional forms with the club in summer 2010.
 In February 2011, he joined Conference North club Redditch United on loan to gain first team experience.
 Despite not featuring for the Saddlers in 2010–11, he was given a new six-month contract at the end of the season.

 He made his Walsall debut at the Bescot Stadium on 9 August 2011, replacing Ryan Jarvis 81 minutes into a 3–0 defeat to Middlesbrough in the League Cup.
 He scored his first professional goal after coming on as a substitute in a 4–2 home defeat to Bury on 19 November.
 Bowerman began 2012–13 with six goals from eleven games, but scored only once more in the remainder of the season, and was released.